wendahere/JAWS/path/to/Sean.md

 ii) If it is working correctly, type ```pip install esptool``` into the command prompt and it will download the esptool **make sure not to touch it to not sever the connection**. iii) After that, type in the command ```esptool.py --port /dev/ttyUSB0 erase_flash``` if you are a mac user and ```esptool.py --port COM(port number) erase_flash``` if you are a windows user. if you do not know how to find a port number click [here]([https://www.youtube.com/watch?v=VGW2dCGNBD0](https://www.youtube.com/watch?v=VGW2dCGNBD0)). iv) After that, go to this [page]([https://github.com/wendahere/JAWS/blob/master/ESP32%20TOOLS/esp32-idf3-20191106-v1.11-558-gd209f9ebe.bin](https://github.com/wendahere/JAWS/blob/master/ESP32%20TOOLS/esp32-idf3-20191106-v1.11-558-gd209f9ebe.bin)) and download the file stated there.
 This will be the firmware that your ESP32 can use micropython. **Make sure you remeber where you save the file your going to path it later**
-v) After that is done, type in ```
+v) After that is done, type in ```esptool.py --chip esp32 --port /dev/ttyUSB0 write_flash -z 0x1000 (firm ware file name)``` if you are a mac user and ```

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTc4NDQxMDM3MywtNjA1OTEwMTIsMTQ2Mz
+eyJoaXN0b3J5IjpbLTEyMTkyNjAyMjksLTYwNTkxMDEyLDE0Nj
-AxNDY0OCw3MzAzNzA5OTksLTQ2ODk2ODExNCwtMjk3MzMyNzg0
+MwMTQ2NDgsNzMwMzcwOTk5LC00Njg5NjgxMTQsLTI5NzMzMjc4
-LDM0NjY4MjM4MiwtMTU5OTM1NDksLTE2MTgwMzY1NjcsLTE4NT
+NCwzNDY2ODIzODIsLTE1OTkzNTQ5LC0xNjE4MDM2NTY3LC0xOD
-YzOTQxMTMsMTE5Njk3NzMwNSwxNjAxMDk4MzY3XX0=
+U2Mzk0MTEzLDExOTY5NzczMDUsMTYwMTA5ODM2N119
 -->